 Marketing "RoboGlove" came a lot easier than Kasarjian, Cole and Smith ever figured.
 Players using it in the Arizona Fall league reported good results, so XProTeX started getting inquires from their agents.
 Particularly receptive were Latin American players.

-"They're much more discriminating," Kasarjian says.
+"They're much more discriminating," Kasarjian said.
 "When they have something good, they stick together and pass it around."
-They understand the risk to their career lessens if they can minimize the chances of a catastrophic injury, he says.
+They understand the risk to their career lessens if they can minimize the chances of a catastrophic injury, he said.
 "They're not afraid of being different, they're afraid of not being able to play the game they love."

 XProTeX clients include Miguel Tejada of the Baltimore Orioles, Alexei Ramirez of the Chicago White Sox, Bengie Molina of the San Francisco Giants, Yorvit Torrealba of the San Diego Padres, Yuniesky Betancourt of the Kansas City Royals, Wandy Rodriguez of the Houston Astros, and Jose Morales of the Minnesota Twins.
 Native Hawaiian Shane Victorino of the Philadelphia Phillies also is signed up among other big leaguers.